gesellkammer/csoundengine/docs/Introduction.rst

 **csoundengine** will query the system regarding audio backend, audio device, number of channels, samplerate, etc., for any option that is not explicitly given.
-For example, in linux **csoundengine** will first check if jack is running (either as jack itself or within pipewire) and, if so, use that as backend, or fallback to using portaudio otherwise.
-If not specified otherwise, **csoundengine** will use the default audio devices for the backend and query the number of channels and samplerate to match them.
+For example, in linux **csoundengine** will first check if jack is running (either as jack itself or within *pipewire*) and, if so, use that as backend, or fallback to using portaudio otherwise.
+By default **csoundengine** will use the default audio devices for the backend and query the number of channels and samplerate to match them, choosing an appropriate buffer size to match the selected device.

 An :class:`~csoundengine.engine.Engine` uses the csound API to communicate with csound. **All audio processing is run in a thread with realtime priority to avoid